tajpouria/aws-solutions-architect-hands-on/README.md

 Route 53

 - [✓] Register a domain, Create an A record, and set a 2 minutes TTL for it.
+- [✓] Create an Alias record that map the root domain (apex) to a subdomain.
+- [✓] Create a A record with the Simple routing policy, and set the value to multiple IP addresses.
+- [✓] Create 3 A records with different weights using Weighted routing policy, and set each record to point a different IP address.
+- [✓] Create 3 A records, each one for a distinct region using Latency routing policy.
+Set each record to point to a IP address in the respective region.

 ## Resources